 Since we are coming from the architecture domain, we'd love to see more architecture tooling in the solution.
 Since we are already build a database of knowledge populated automatically with accurate information it is a natural demand to allow a sound portfolio approach.
 We developed a concept on how to use the information in the tool to auto-populate a TechRadar.
 Together with a simple procedural approach, this will become an easy to use tool for steering the technology portfolio in your development org.

 - Adding Tech Debt:

 Finally all and everything that needs to be done will require resources.
-Persondays is the value of this.
+Persondays is the value of tasks.
 We have developed a concept of measuring Technical Debt in Persondays and we will add this to TrustSource.
 Thus projects will be able to show their TechDebt, reviews, new Vulnerabilities or changes due to legal demands may cause an increase, while teams continuously working to decrease the amount of TechDebt associated with the project.
 Visualising these developments will create a new sense of value that security and archietcture are delivering.